cbai123/ReelPlaces/README.md

 ## MVP
 We began by mind-mapping multiple ideas and potential features, narrowing down our Minimum Viable Product which was being able to search for a location and view the list of movies correlating to that location.

-For our MVP, we would like our app to acheive the following user stories:
+For our MVP, we would like our app to achieve the following user stories:

 ```
 As a user,